winitzki/scall/tutorial/programming_dhall.md

   in a + b  -- This evaluates to 3.
 ```

-Because of this feature, we will write snippets of Dhall code in the form `let a = ...` without the trailing `in`.
+Because of this syntax, we will write snippets of Dhall code in the form `let a = ...` without the trailing `in`.
-It is implied that those `let` declarations are part of a larger Dhall program.
+It is implied that all those `let` declarations are part of a larger Dhall program.

-We can also use a standalone `let` declaration in the Dhall interpreter (the syntax is `:let`).
+When we are working with the Dhall interpreter, we may write a standalone `let` declaration.
+The syntax is `:let`.

 For instance, we may define the type constructor `Pair` shown above:

 ```dhall